 Any actions you may take should be based on your specific situation and needs rather than your desire to sidestep taxes, Curtin notes.
 So be sure to speak with you tax specialist and financial advisor before making any decisions.

-Read the new Chief Investment Office report "The Capital Gains Dilemma” for a deeper look at strategies to help manage your taxes while pursuing your investment goals.
-Check out the "2018 Year-End Tax Planning” whitepaper for more insights.
+Read the Chief Investment Office report "The Capital Gains Dilemma” for a deeper look at strategies to help manage your taxes while pursuing your investment goals.
+Check out the "2019 Year-End Tax Planning” white paper for more insights.

 Connect with an advisor and start a conversation about your goals.